Best daily deals

 Band rash problems

 Wearing a watch all day can be pretty tough on the skin.
-Regardless of the brand, we’ve seen plenty of users complain about rashes on their arms after wearing their smartwatches.
+Regardless of the brand, many users complain about rashes on their arms after wearing their smartwatches.
 There are a few practical solutions to this problem.

-• For one, ensure that your watch band and skin are both clean and dry.
+• For one, ensure your watch band and skin are clean and dry.

 • Google recommends spot-cleaning the Active band with “warm (not hot) water” and a mild detergent or soap if necessary.

-• To clean the Pixel Watch’s body, Google recommends using a “soft, dry lint-free cloth.”
-If necessary, you can also “apply fresh water with a damp, lint-free cloth” if your device is particularly dirty.
+• To clean the Pixel Watch’s body, Google recommends using a “soft, dry, lint-free cloth.”
+You can also “apply fresh water with a damp, lint-free cloth” if your device is particularly dirty.

 • Ensure that you give your wrist a rest from time to time.
 You’ll likely have to charge the Pixel Watch daily, so this shouldn’t be too difficult.